Negative228/Buranya/README.md

 # Buranya

 Welcome to Buranya!
-Buranya (Base of Random Knowledge) is a smol gem that allows you to get jokes and cats pictures.
+Buranya (Base of Random Knowledge) is a smol gem that allows you to get facts, jokes and cats pictures.

 ## Installation